Approach

 Your Options, Compared

-Five realistic paths exist for mid-market PE firms looking for AI advisory.
-Each has clear trade-offs.
+Five paths exist for mid-market PE firms.
+Each has trade-offs.
 The right choice depends on your budget, timeline, and how custom the solution needs to be.

 Option Typical Cost Timeline Best For Limitation